rcruz04/configure-ad/README.md

 </p>
   <h3>Set Domain Controller’s NIC Private IP address to be static</h3>
 <p>
-In the Azure Portal, in DC-1's network settings and select installed NIC and under ip configureations, configure the ip configureation to be static.
+In the Azure Portal, in DC-1's network settings and select installed NIC and under ip configurations, configure the ip configuration to be static.
 </p>
 <br />